siennahsu/IOWC-Projects/rainfall_data/readme.md

 # Task

-Collect the rainfall data from https://climexp.knmi.nl/selectstation.cgi?id=someone@somewhere with specified parameters through web scraping.
+Given a specified range of areas (typically in coordinates) and a given range of years, collect the rainfall data from https://climexp.knmi.nl/selectstation.cgi?id=someone@somewhere through web scraping.
+The two metrics to collect are:

+   - For a location, obtain its monthly rainfall during the specified years.
+   - For a location, obtain its average monthly rainfall (calculated throughout history).

 # Preparation and Environment